fenixkz/rl_journey/Lesson-2/theory.md

 This is a direct consequence of its on-policy update rule.
 SARSA learns the value of the policy it is actually following, including its random exploratory (ε-greedy) moves.
 Because it occasionally takes a random action on the bridge and suffers the huge penalty of falling into the chasm, the Q-values for the bridge states become very low.
 The agent learns from its own painful mistakes.

 The policy clearly shows this learned behavior.
 All the cells near the bridge have arrows pointing away from it.
-SARSA prioritizes safety over the most direct path to the goal.
-Interestingly, if it ever does find itself on the bridge, it knows the best action is to move forward to the goal, so SARSA is aware that the bridge is the most optimal path.
-But its overall strategy is to avoid that situation entirely, even if it means taking a suboptimal path.
+SARSA prioritizes safety over the most direct path to the goal, even if it means taking a suboptimal path.

 ### EV-SARSA: The Calculated Realist